 It took me a while to get here.
 But start with the person that is most needed for your situation at this time and then go from there.
 Build your relationships slowly and on an as needed basis.

-Encourager – This is the person that will help keep you going.
+Motivator – This is the person that will help keep you going.
 They will encourage you to push past your limitations and make it happen.
 This is the person who will always give you a listening ear.
 They will always give you sincere, positive feedback and always has an inspirational word.
 When you’re not feeling your best your encourager will come through with a word that will make your day.

-Experience – It is vital to have someone with experience in your life.
+Mentor– It is vital to have someone with experience in your life.
 Someone who has been there and done that…successfully!
 This person can give you experiences, advice, and instruction on motherhood and beyond.
 This is the person that will save you the headache of trial and error.
 For example, my experience woman is an entrepreneur, wife, mother of 3.
 She has experience running a business, managing a household with children and a being a good spouse.
 When I get married I will already have insight on marriage and my chances of being more successful sooner will increase.
 Experience is the best teacher, so why not learn from someone that has a proven successful track record.

-Accelerator – This is someone that can get you information and resources fast.
+Resource – This is someone that can get you information and resources fast.
 Who can accelerate the process for you.
 They are usually really great with information gathering.
 This person is like your human google.
 They usually know a little bit about everything.
 They know somebody or they are a really savvy researcher.
 This is who you call when you’re in a bind and you don’t have time to research your issue thoroughly but you need an answer quick.
-The expeditor can help.
+The accelerator can help.
 Do you need directions to a new place?
 Maybe you need a childcare or pediatrician referral.
 The expeditor is the person you need to help you accelerate the process.
 This person can be key when things get hectic.

 Also, this will be your parenting ally.
 You can help each other along the way and both benefit from the friendship.
 On nights when you don’t feel like making dinner, she can bring some of what she prepared for you and the kids.
 You can alternate babysitting and take turns going out for adult time.
 There are a number of ways you can help one another.
 Please, get another single mom in your support system.

-Enthusiast – Now this is the life the party.
+Cheerleader – Now this is the life the party.
 This is the person that will help you let go and have fun every now and then.
 The enthusiast will encourage you to stop stressing and live life.
 She is usually the one who always has something funny to say and keeps you laughing.
 She’s carefree and loves to have fun.
 You probably have to wonder if she’s serious half of the time because she’s always joking or seriously nonchalant.
 This is the person that will keep you sane.

 Now, I understand having all of these people in place may not be realistic for some.
 But your support system may not always be someone you know personally.
 Don’t be afraid to add your favorite blogger, podcaster, tv personality or motivational speaker to your team.
 Live Streaming and Facebook groups have really changed the game in this respect.
 There are women that I have met on Instagram that are like friends to me.
 You can have an online encourager that may inspire you better than anyone available to you in your life at the moment.
 I love to listen to podcast, and watch live stream.
 I can always find inspiration from all the amazing people I follow.